calciu/COVID19-LockdownFr/README.md

 | 194 | 😂;😂;😂; |      3 |       0.221 |       0.2210 |       0.221 |
 | 195 | 📷;     |      1 |       0.430 |       0.4300 |       0.430 |
 | 196 | 😆;😅;🤣; |      3 |       0.178 |       0.2935 |       0.409 |

+### Tweet IDs files

+The Tweet-IDs that help recover (hydrate) all collected datasets are organized as follows:
+* Tweet-ID files are stored in two folders ContainmentDays and ContainmentOther.
+The first has tweets collected with the containment day hashtag #ConfinementJourX, the second one contains tweets collected using a larger set of hashtags indicating the containment period.
+* The file names have the following pattern: a prefix “df_ids” followed by either "jX" indicating the day (jour) for the first folder and by "confX" meaning containement (confinement) for the second.

 ## Notes About the Data
 A few notes about this data: